sotoriz/techful-careers-job/README.md

 ## Demo
 - The link to the  live demo for the Job website is at [demo](enter link here)

+## BlogPost
+- The link to my blogpost on topic "Top 10 Tips for a Super Remote Job Interview" for the Job website is at [blog](https://medium.com/@sotorisfx/top-10-tips-for-a-super-remote-job-interview-36cb3f9e1578)

 ## Deployment
 To deploy the website to a production server